Yousif-FJ/makeSandwich/Documentation.md

 - **axios**: Making HTTP requests.

 #### Database
-The app use MS SQL server database
+The app use MS SQL server database.
+Other databases could be used but this one was chosen because the developer is familiar with it.

+The database is only used for storing users in the system.

 ### How to try the system
 Ensure latest version of docker desktop is installed and run docker compose commands: